Where to Start with Canvas

 Also consider accessibility when adding external content to a course.
 This includes uploaded documents such as PDFs, video or audio files.
 It also includes more complex items such as quizzes, electronic proctoring, interactive assignments and electronic textbooks.

-Accessibility Checker Tool
+Text Editor: Canvas Accessibility Checker

-Accessible Course Templates
+Use Accessible Templates

 The default course template in Canvas is designed with accessibility in mind.
 Benefits of using the template include: